-The Technician will generate service report after completion of the work order.
-The service report will have all the information related to work order like customer information, pricing information, product details (related to parts like a discount, list price, unit price, tax, and total price).
+The Technician will generate a service report after completion of the work order.
+The service report will have all the information related to work orders like customer information, pricing information, product details (related to parts like a discount, list price, unit price, tax, and total price).

 The Technician will take customer acceptance/signature while generating the service report.

 Resource management plays a key role in field service management.
 It will help you track resource availability, absence during the dispatching service appointment.

 Salesforce Field Service Lightning meets the core business process of companies in different domains of industries, and it also helps resolve Field Service calls quicker, increases worker productivity in the field, and digitizes the appointment-scheduling.